 If your instructor enabled conversations, select the Open group conversation icon in the panel.
 You can ask for help, share sources, or answer questions others have about the group test.
 You can have conversations with the whole class, just the group, or both!
-When a group member has posted to the conversation, an icon will appear next to the group test title on the Course Content page to let you know about new activity.
+When a group member has posted to the conversation, an icon appears next to the group test title on the Course Content page to indicate new activity.

 You can also use Collaborate Ultra to meet virtually with your group if your course uses Collaborate and your instructor enabled conversations.
 To open your group's Collaborate room, select the Open Collaborate room icon.

 New to Collaborate Ultra?
 Start here with the basics!

 When a group member opens a group test, the test is locked so other members can't edit it.
 Other group members can request to work on the test.
 The member in control can approve or decline the request.

 - Open the group test.
 If another group member is working on the test, a pencil icon and message appears next to the member's name.

 - To send a request to the group member who's currently in control, select Take Control.